Path-Check/safeplaces-auth/docs/api/login.md

 The access token was sent in the `Set-Cookie` response header.
 The cookie cannot be accessed by JavaScript.

-The user ID was returned in the response body, and it can be used to call other endpoints to act on the created user.
+The user ID and role were returned in the response body.
+The user ID can be used to call other endpoints to act on the logged-in user.

 ```http request
 Status: 200 OK